I had my resume and portfolio at place, and that helped me to get some job interviews, eventually.

 Conclusion#

-I regret that interview.
-The company seems to be great, the team isn’t bad, and I could have been a great asset to them.
+The Global Logic company looked good to me, and I could have been a great asset to them.
 Yet, I failed to represent myself as more professional person than they thought I was.

-- no need to talk too much during that stage, I can easily scare away the potentially great team with some wrong phrasing, even when we mean the same things.
+- I can easily scare away a potentially great team with some wrong phrasing, even when we mean the same things.